paszu/3DSRepo/3DS-Stuck-(2.1.0-Without-Functional-Browser).md

 6. Launch your game cart which contains a **4.X** update
 7. Accept the update when prompted
 8. Wait for it to reboot you
-9. Open the browser and go to `http://dukesrg.no-ip.org/3ds/go/?Launcher.dat` or `http://www.reboot.ms/3ds/load.html?Launcher.dat`
+9. Open the browser and go to `http://www.reboot.ms/3ds/load.html?Launcher.dat`
 10. If the exploit was successful, you will have booted into Decrypt9
 11. Go to SysNAND File Options, then select NAND Restore
 12. Restore from NAND Backup bin